Topics covered

 Takeaway

-Not every paid time-off (PTO) policy can be as simple as, “Work X hours and receive Y PTO.”
+Not every paid time-off (PTO) policy can be as simple as “Work X hours and receive Y PTO.”

 With so many variables to consider, what’s best for your company isn’t always obvious.
-While we can’t design a policy for you, we can help you understand the options you have to create the best policy for your people.
+While we can’t design a policy for you, we can help you understand the options you have to create the best policy for your business.
 Let’s get started.

 What is PTO accrual?